itcon-pty-au/typingmind-cloud-backup/README.md

 iDrive E2 provides S3 compatible API with a generous 10GB free storage per month.
 Refer [How to setup iDrive E2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/iDrive_E2_HowTo.docx)

 ## Troubleshooting

+### Single Device Usage
-1. The extension will work reliably only when one device is active at a time.
-So if you are facing issues, ensure the app is active only in once device at a time.
+The extension will work reliably only when one device is active at a time.
+So if you are facing issues, ensure the app is active only on one device at a time.

+### New Chats Disappearing
-2. New chats are disappearing - Have you checked the setting "Alert if cloud backup is smaller during import"?
+- **Have you checked the setting**: "Alert if cloud backup is smaller during import"?
-Implication of not checking this assuming you have extension in "Sync" mode
+- **Implication of not checking this**: Assuming you have the extension in "Sync" mode.
-- You create a new chat
+  - You create a new chat.
-- You immediately swap to different tab/window (Backup to S3 did not happen yet)
+  - You immediately swap to a different tab/window (Backup to S3 did not happen yet).
-- You come back to the app - At this point data has been freshly imported from S3 and your new chat is now disappeared
+  - You come back to the app - At this point, data has been freshly imported from S3 and your new chat is now disappeared.

-### Resolution
+#### Resolution
-Make extension work in Backup mode (Not an option if you are using the app in multiple devices), Check the setting "Alert if cloud backup is smaller during import".
-This will prompt user for a confirmation if cloud backup size is less than local backup size.
+Make the extension work in **Backup mode** (Not an option if you are using the app on multiple devices), then check the setting "Alert if cloud backup is smaller during import".
+This will prompt the user for confirmation if the cloud backup size is less than the local backup size.
 In the above scenario, the prompt will appear.
-You should click cancel as you are certain that the local data is newer and it will skip the cloud import.
+You should click **Cancel** as you are certain that the local data is newer, and it will skip the cloud import.

 ## Warning
 The extension stores the storage provider credentials in the browser storage (like the original typingmind app) and this is not a secure method.
 The only option you have is to minimize damage caused if someone gets access to the credentials. i.e. Provide minimum permissions to the credentials.
 For Amazon S3, I have provided access policy above.
 However, for other S3 compatible providers, its up to you to setup proper access policies.